Saturday, June 28, 2014

 Rescue Rap Music

-Those of us who attended high school or college in the 1980s can recall the humble beginnings of Rap Music and often debated its future.
+Those of us who attended school in the 1980s can recall the humble beginnings of Rap and debated its future.
 At the time, Rap was basically a protest against the inequities of society, especially in the black community.
 Its goal was to raise awareness of the ills of drugs and crime in urban America and to ignite neighborhood pride.
 Today, its mission has undergone a severe metamorphosis in the form of materialistic artists who exaggerate sex and violence in their lyrics instead of hope and prosperity.
 Like the crumbling neighborhoods where it got its start, Rap needs rescuing.

-It needs saving from artists who downplay its legacy of public and spit rhymes that glorify life in the fast lane.
-Such vocals entice youth or young adults by promoting the drug culture, for instance, rather than addressing the high school dropout crisis affecting rural and urban teens, many of whom view rapping as a way out.
+It needs saving from artists who downplay its legacy of public service and spit rhymes that glorify life in the fast lane.
+Such vocals entice youth or young adults by promoting drug culture, for instance, rather than addressing the high school dropout crisis affecting rural and urban teens, many of whom view rapping as a way out.

-It needs saving from artists who downplay its legacy of public and spit rhymes that glorify life in the fast lane.
-Such vocals entice youth or young adults by promoting the drug culture, for instance, rather than addressing the high school dropout crisis affecting rural and urban teens, many of whom view rapping as a way out.
+It needs saving from artists who downplay its legacy of public service and spit rhymes that glorify life in the fast lane.
+Such vocals entice youth or young adults by promoting drug culture, for instance, rather than addressing the high school dropout crisis affecting rural and urban teens, many of whom view rapping as a way out.

 Rappers who advocate violence and destruction could take a valuable lesson from pioneers in their field like The Sugar Hill Gang, De La Soul, Poor Righteous Teachers, Queen Latifah, MC Lyte, Big Daddy Kane, Public Enemy, D-Nice and hundreds of other Hip-Hop legends who not only preached tolerance in their raps but saw it as a unique vehicle for self-expression, while having fun doing it.
 Their music has likewise withstood the test of time in a turbulent industry.